 Without giving too much away, the show revolves around a married couple and their young daughter.
 If your family is okay with similar themes like the ones in “Bambi,” “Dumbo,” or “Frozen,” then this new Cirque du Soleil may be suitable for your family.

 Lots of Disney characters and music are incorporated into the show.
 And typical storylines and themes (loss, triumph, love) found in Disney animated movies are prevalent in “Drawn to Life.”

 Although there are lots of Disney elements throughout the show, it is still a Cirque du Soleil experience.
 Many of the performance elements are abstract and highly creative.
-If your child (or children) can sit through and enjoy abstract movies like “Fantasia 2000” or the first 20 minutes of “Wall-E” then this show will most likely capture their attention.
+If your child (or children) has seen films like “Fantasia 2000” or the first 20 minutes of “Wall-E” then this show will most likely capture their attention.